Why You Should Care About "Blue Beauty" Just as Much as Green Beauty

 No doubt you've seen an abundance of dialogue about "green beauty," but we bet you've not heard the phrase "blue beauty" before.
 However, it's just as important.

 It's time we took a long, hard look at the way we consume beauty in an effort to help protect our oceans.
-The recent banning of plastic beads in products and many companies getting rid of plastic straws has shone a light on the need for this, but is there more that can be done?
+In recent years, things like single-use plastic straws and beauty products with plastic microbeads have fallen out of favor (or been outright banned) due to their harmful impact on the environment, but is there more that can be done?
 Jillian Wright, founder of the Indie Beauty Expo, thinks so.
-The Indie Beauty Expo is a platform that allows small brands to showcase their products and their ethos.
+The Indie Beauty Expo is a platform that allows small brands to showcase their products and ethos.
 This gives Wright a firsthand look at upcoming trends, industry insights, and knowledge of how brands are becoming more "natural" and environmentally friendly.
 While speaking to Wright about all things indie, she also introduced us to the concept of blue beauty, and we quizzed her on everything we all need to know.

 "Conscious beauty is not a trend, it's a movement."

 What Is Blue Beauty?